TheSuperFluffyCat/LifeSteal-Plugin/README.md

 - **Performance**: Designed to run smoothly, even on large servers with many players.
 - **Flexibility**: Fully customizable via `config.yml`, making it adaptable to your server's unique needs.
 - **Adventure MiniMessage**: Use formatted text for action bars and messages.
+- **Fast Dupe / Bug Fixes**: I update my GitHub side fast with fixes and if everything works 100% i will upload them to spigot or modrinth
+- **Open Source**: The Projekt is fully open source

 ## Installation
 1. Download the `.jar` file.